iamkirankumaryadav/DAX/Date Table & Time Intelligence.md

 `PREVIOUSYEAR` `PREVIOUSQUARTER` `PREVIOUSMONTH`

+### DATESINPERIOD

-`DATESINPERIOD` : Returns all the dates in a given number of periods, starting from a reference date.
+- Returns all the dates in a given number of periods, starting from a reference date.
+- Moving `Annual` Total.

 ```DAX
 CALCULATE (